soyrochus/MondrUI-demo/mondrui_article.md

 Conversational UI is not just about making chatbots smarter—it’s about merging the flexibility of natural language with the precision of structured interfaces, without sacrificing control or consistency.
 The result is a more intelligent, user-centric interaction paradigm.

+## From Forms to Tools—and Beyond: The Next Phase of MondrUI

+With the initial prototype of MondrUI, as documented in this repository, we have demonstrated a baseline for dynamically defined forms.
+The system supports both pre-registered and AI-generated form definitions, enabling structured, conversational data collection.
+The prototype is intended to show that AI-driven UI generation can move beyond static web forms and adapt in real time to user intent and context.

+This is only an initial step.
+The next area for experimentation is action: moving from data entry to dynamic operations, mediated by the AI.

+### Tool Integration: Making UIs Actionable

+To move beyond forms, the next logical step for MondrUI is to enable simple actions—integrating *tools* that can be invoked by the AI and surfaced as interactive UI elements.

+There are two principal experimental directions:

+1. **MCP (Model Context Protocol) Tooling**:
+   By connecting to MCP-compatible components, MondrUI could expose various tools that represent semantically rich operations.
+Using knowledge of each tool's schema, the AI could dynamically generate appropriate forms for tool input and present results, all within the same conversational context.

+2. **Direct API Integration**:
+   Where MCP is not an option, MondrUI could integrate with direct APIs (for example, those with OpenAPI schemas).
+The same mechanism would apply: the AI translates API contracts into simple, actionable UI components.

+This design approach allows MondrUI to serve as a proving ground for the automated generation of UI over a growing set of tools—testing the feasibility of dynamic interface generation for more than just data collection.

+### Flows: Orchestrating Cognitive Processes

+Once the prototype can invoke tools, the next technical milestone is *flow composition*.
+Here, a flow means a sequence or graph of actions, orchestrated in response to a user's intent.

+For example:
+A user expresses, “I want to report a bug.”

+* The AI, using MondrUI, generates a form for the relevant bug tracker (e.g., JIRA).
+* On submission, MondrUI invokes the relevant API or tool to create the ticket.
+* The AI might prompt for additional steps, such as attaching files or notifying others.

+These flows are not statically programmed—they can be composed dynamically, based on what tools and schemas are available.
+The experiment is to see how far this approach can go in practice.

+### Where We Are—and What Comes Next

+* **Current State:**
+  The repository contains a working demonstration of dynamic form generation and basic conversational UI.
+The infrastructure for pluggable schemas and data-driven forms is in place, with limited scope.

+* **Next Steps:**

+  1. **Tool Layer:** Prototype integration of MCP-compatible or OpenAPI-described tools, defining contracts for tool schemas and building adapters to invoke tool logic.
+  2. **Dynamic UI over Tools:** Extend current logic to cover tool invocation, so the AI can generate actionable interfaces, not just static forms.
+  3. **Flow Composition:** Prototype a minimal flow engine to let the AI sequence tools and forms into basic workflows, experimenting with orchestration and feedback.

+MondrUI remains a research and prototyping area.
+Its purpose is to test concepts and technical feasibility—serving as a foundation for future, more robust implementations elsewhere.
+The next phase will focus on connecting data entry, tool invocation, and simple process flows, and learning from the results.

 ## Appendix: Complete MondrUI Schema Example

 Below is a full **MondrUI DSL example** describing a ChatGPT-like conversational UI, including a sidebar with new chat button, search input, and a conversation list, alongside the main chat area.